yusufshakeel/dyYouTubeJS/README.md

-# dyYTLazyLoadJS
+# dyYouTubeJS
-This small plugin will lazy load YouTube embed videos on your blogs and websites.
+This is a small plugin to lazy load YouTube videos in your blogs and websites.